asha23/trumps/README.md

 The React part is in the folder /trumps-frontend - See the readme here for Todos for the React component.

+This was tested to work in Google Chrome only.

 ## TODOS

 * Create a WordPress plugin so that the game can run via a shortcode anywhere in a theme.
 I have made a start on this.